SEAMAP Gulf of Mexico Resource Surveys

 BOTTOM LONGLINE SURVEY

-The SEAMAP Inshore Longline Survey survey complements an existing long-term fisheries independent survey currently being conducted by NOAA Fisheries, by targeting shark and finfish species within the shallow waters of the north central Gulf of Mexico.
+The SEAMAP Bottom Longline Survey survey complements an existing long-term fisheries independent survey currently being conducted by NOAA Fisheries, by targeting shark and finfish species within the shallow waters of the north central Gulf of Mexico.
 The objectives of the survey are to collect information on coastal shark and finfish abundances and distribution with a 1-mile longline and to collect environmental data.
 One hundred gangions and hooks are attached equal distance along the 1-mile longline.
 The hooks soak for one hour.